Buff State student killed in UB stabbing called 'smart, charismatic and insightful'

 University police ask anyone who may have information to call them at 716-645-2222.

-Officials at both UB and Buff State encouraged those seeking help to call their campus counseling programs or Crisis Services of Erie County's 24-hour hotline at 716-834-3131 or to text: “GOT5” to 741-741.
+Officials at both UB and Buffalo State encouraged those seeking help to call their campus counseling programs or Crisis Services of Erie County's 24-hour hotline at 716-834-3131 or to text: “GOT5” to 741-741.

 News Staff Reporter Charlie Specht contributed to this report.